 Ref.
-Question Policy Principles

-K12 Is there any other issues that could affect the means of escape, for example plastic conduit/loose cables not secured by fire rated fastening?
+Question Policy Principles 5 K12 Is there any other issues that could affect the means of escape, for example plastic conduit/loose cables not secured by fire rated fastening?
+Answe ur Finding/Observa ntion Yes majority of which also plastic 'squa is secured using stee he common areas, the I fixings, however there is fixing method could not urveying techniques.
+Action/Recommendation 1 Priority Due Date The 19th edition of DC 7671 includes a new regulation to ensure that eccens ot occopo Low 18/ Jan/2024

-Answe r Finding/Observation n

-Yes There is plastic conduit present within the common areas, the majority of which is secured using steel fixings, however there is also plastic 'square' conduit where the fixing method could not be determined without using invasive surveying techniques. however there is thod could not

-Action/Recommendation 1 Priority Due Date

-Action/Neconimendation Filority Due Date The 18th edition of BS 7671 includes a new regulation to ensure that escape Low 19/Jan/2024 routes were as safe as possible for residents and the Fire and Rescue Service in the event of a fire.
+The 18th edition of BS 7671 includes a new regulation to ensure that escape routes were as safe as possible for residents and the Fire and Rescue Service in the event of a fire.
 Following the fatalities of two firefighters in 2010 and a recommendation in the subsequent coroner's report, BS 7671 now requires that wiring systems should not be liable to premature collapse.
 This includes all cables inside plastic conduit in a building escape routes.
 Further investigation of the method of supporting the cabling within the plastic conduit is required to confirm that the supports used to hold the cable in place are not easily deformable (e.g. plastic).